 Are you worried you don’t know how you can stop spending money for 30 days?
 Treat it as your personal challenge.
 Create some form of reward or goal you will receive once you have achieved it.

 Consider it a spending detox, after which you will feel like a new you when it comes to your money.

 One thing that I always find useful during a no spend challenge is to promise myself that I will write down everything I do spend, on a spending tracker.

 Some things still have to be bought, like basic food items.
-List everything you buy.
+Tracking spending is about listing everything you buy.

 - It makes you think twice about buying anything, because you know you’ve got to record it.

 - Ir provides you with evidence of your spending patterns and where your weaknesses lie.